re-rxjs/react-rxjs.org/docs/core-concepts.md

 - Leveraging Error Boundaries to allow graceful error recovery.
 - Performance optimizations, making sure React doesn't update when it doesn't need to.
 - Manages a cache of parametric observables (when using the factory overload).
-- Delays unsubscriptions from hooks to keep the stream alive between re-renders.

 If we use bind instead, our example will become: